Sustainable Procurement of Cocoa

 - *4 Good Agricultural Practices

 To implement the Responsible Cocoa Beans Sourcing Policy, in June 2020, we set KPIs and determined a direction for our efforts over the next 10 years.

 Blommer Chocolate Company (U.S.), which became a member of the Fuji Oil Group in 2019, played a major role in this.
 In its long history of supporting cocoa-producing regions, the company had taken the lead through the World Cocoa Foundation’s*1 Cocoa & Forests Initiative,*2 which helped us ensure smooth operations of activities.
 In addition, the company’s Sustainable OriginsTM program has been expanding through the years, with a new opening in Ghana in 2021.

 We will continue collaborating closely with our customers, suppliers, certification bodies and international organizations to develop programs and initiatives in line with the Group’s sourcing policy.

 *1 Follow the link below to learn more about the World Cocoa Foundation.

 *2 Follow the link below to learn more about the Cocoa & Forests Initiative.

-Crucial elements of our initiatives for sustainable procurement of cocoa include helping farmers to become financially independent (by planting trees, providing instruction on agricultural techniques and other measures), providing educational opportunities to the children of farming families, and ending child labor.
-To address these issues, we set the following goals for FY2021.
+Crucial elements of our initiatives for sustainable procurement of cocoa include raising the income of farmers, protecting children, providing educational opportunities to women working in cocoa farms, and conserving and regenerating forests.
+To address these issues, we set the following goals for FY2022.